| < check_rxdebug Documentation | Russ Allbery > Software > AFS Monitoring |

 (Check AFS servers for blocked connections in Nagios)

-check_udebug is a Nagios plugin for checking AFS database servers to make sure the Ubik replication between the database servers is running correctly. udebug is used to connect to the specified port, which should generally be one of 7002 (ptserver), 7003 (vlserver), or 7004 (kaserver), on the specified server.
+check_afs_udebug is a Nagios plugin for checking AFS database servers to make sure the Ubik replication between the database servers is running correctly. udebug is used to connect to the specified port on the specified server.
+The port should generally be one of 7002 (ptserver), 7003 (vlserver), or 7004 (kaserver).
 The resulting output is checked to make sure that the recovery state is 1f if that server is the sync site, or that a sync site is known if that server doesn't claim to be the sync site.

-The AFS database server whose Ubik status check_udebug should check.
+The AFS database server whose Ubik status check_afs_udebug should check.
 This option is required.

 Print out this documentation (which is done simply by feeding the script